Where to Buy Used Curriculum

 Facebook resale groups are usually the first place I look for used curriculum.
 There are many groups for buying and selling used curriculum, such as:

-Ebay is another excellent place to look for used curriculum.
+Ebay is another excellent place to look for used curriculum and books.
 Some items require bidding and the highest bidder wins the item.
 Others can be purchased immediately with the “Buy It Now” option.
 To increase your chances of winning an auction, don’t bid immediately.
 That will only drive the price up.
 Instead, watch the item and place your bid near the end of the auction.
 Be careful not to get caught up in the bidding competition and pay more than the item is worth.
-Also, be sure to check the sellers’ feedback score before purchasing or bidding on an item on Ebay.
+Also, be sure to check the sellers’ feedback score before purchasing or bidding on an item.

-I also often find used curriculum on Amazon.
+At Amazon, you’ll find almost every used book you can think of as well as a large variety of homeschool curriculum.
 When purchasing items on Amazon from a third party seller, always check the seller’s feedback score.
 Look for sellers with a score in the high 90’s.
 These are the most reliable sellers.
 Also, carefully read the item’s description and check its condition.

 Thrift Books offers a large selection of affordable used books.
-You, especially, don’t want to miss this online book store if you use a lot of living books and literature in your homeschool.
 Thrift Books offers free shipping on all orders over $10 and frequently has special sales.
 Thrift Books also has a loyalty program called Reading Rewards.
 Every purchase earns points towards free books.
 (Promotions are subject to change.)

 Homeschool Events and Curriculum Sales

 Many homeschool organizations host annual curriculum sales.
 Sometimes these sales will be part of a homeschool convention or other event.
-While you’ll have to do some searching to find what you’re looking for, I’ve found that the prices at these sales are usually lower than buying curriculum online.
+While you’ll have to do some searching to find what you’re looking for, the prices at these sales are often lower than buying used curriculum online.

 Local Used Book Stores

 Some local used bookstores may carry homeschool curriculum.
 Even if they don’t have traditional textbook curriculum, they are still a good place to find living books, literature, and reference books.
-You will likely have better luck at used bookstores in larger cities or areas with a large number of homeschoolers.
+You’ll have better luck at used bookstores in larger cities or areas with a large number of homeschoolers.

 Thrift Stores, Yard Sales, and Consignment Sales

-While you can save a lot of money purchasing used curriculum, using free curriculum will save your family even more.
+While you can save a lot of money purchasing used curriculum, using free online curriculum will save your family even more!
 There are many sources of free curriculum online.
-FreedomHomeschooling.com lists all of the best, highest quality free curriculum available online, in one convenient location.
+At FreedomHomeschooling.com you’ll find the best selection of free homeschool curriculum available online, in one convenient location.
+To use the website, simply choose a subject from the main page menu.
+Then, on that subject’s page, you will find a list of links to free curriculum resources.
+If you’re unsure about using free curriculum, this post clears up some of the most common concerns parents have.